divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 This is where Squarespace come in.
 Because packaging your content in a way that speaks this language is not about _being_ the kind of person who believes in the spiritual power of the side-hustle, it is about _appearing to be_ the kind of person who does.
 Squarespace is selling you the means of _appearing_ to care about side-hustling, and this is why common knowledge is operating at an extra level of removal in this case.
 What is important is not that the advert convinces you that side-hustling is good, or even convinces you that other people believe it is good, but that it convince you that _this_ is the common symbolic vocabulary that everyone is using to convey self-realisation.

 Its success depends on its ability to coordinate our pretences.
+The horrible irony is that the better equipped you are to see the bleak reality behind the messaging, the more likely it is to achieve its effect.

 <br />
 <br />